Facing Your Fears Manual

 Supporting Journal Articles and Chapters

-Reaven, J., & Willar, K. (in press).
+Reaven, J., & Willar, K. (2017).
 Group cognitive behavior therapy for children and adolescents with autism spectrum disorders and anxiety.
-In Kerns, C., Wood, J., Storch, E., Renno, P., & Kendall, P. Evidence Based Assessment and Treatment of Anxiety in Children and Adolescents with Autism Spectrum Disorder, Elsevier Press
+In Kerns, C., Wood, J., Storch, E., Renno, P., & Kendall, P. Evidence Based Assessment and Treatment of Anxiety in Children and Adolescents with Autism Spectrum Disorder, Elsevier Press: London.

 Keefer, A., Kreiser, N., Singh, V., Blakeley-Smith, A., Duncan, A., Johnson, C., Klinger, L., Meyer, A., Reaven, J., & Vasa, R. (2016).
 Intolerance of uncertainty predicts anxiety outcomes following CBT in Youth with ASD, Journal of Autism and Developmental Disorders, DOI 10.1007/s10803-016-2852-z.